Generic Name: dolutegravir + abacavir + lamivudine

 Generic Version Available: No

-A treatment regimen recommended for previously untreated people living with HIV, as indicated by the U.S. Department of Health and Human Services (DHHS) Panel on Antiretroviral Guidelines for Adults and Adolescents.
+Triumeq is a recommended treatment option according to the U.S. Department of Health and Human Services (DHHS) Antiretroviral Guidelines for Adults and Adolescents.
 Visit https://aidsinfo.nih.gov/guidelines/html/1/adult-and-adolescent-arv-guidelines/0 for the full DHHS guidelines.

 Triumeq is a single-tablet regimen for HIV.
 It contains three different types of HIV drugs: one integrase inhibitor and two nucleoside reverse transcriptase inhibitors.
 Triumeq was approved by the U.S. Food and Drug Administration in August 2014.